Gated Normalization Removal and Scale Anchoring in Pre-Norm Transformers: Introduction

-Removing per-token normalization is useful primarily at inference time.
-It has the potential to reduce computational costs of inference and aid interpretability efforts.
-In our approach, at the end of training each TaperNorm{} becomes a fixed linear or affine map, so its effect can be absorbed into adjacent linear projections (e.g.\ attention and MLP input projections).
+In our default setting, Internal-Taper, the internal block normalizers are tapered while the final normalization remains active.
+This removes the repeated normalizers inside transformer blocks while preserving the final normalization as an implicit output scale anchor.
+In the All-Taper setting, the final normalization is tapered as well.
+This produces a fully norm-free model at inference, but is more fragile and is used mainly to investigate the role of output scale anchoring.

-Our key contributions are: \begin{itemize} \item A drop-in gated layer that transitions from tokenwise normalization to a fixed linear or affine rescaling, enabling removal of per-token statistics and operator fusion at inference. \item Analysis of pre-norm{} Transformers in which the final normalization acts as an implicit scale anchor that removes radial gradients, cross-entropy induces logit chasing without an anchor, and a fixed-target scale loss provides an explicit restoring force. \item Experiments on TinyStories and GPT-2 showing competitive loss while tapering normalization, and up to $1.22\times$ inference throughput improvements. \end{itemize}
+Our key contributions are: \begin{itemize} \item A gated normalization-removal approach that tapers selected RMSNorm/LayerNorm modules to fixed linear or affine rescalings, allowing per-token statistics to be removed at inference. \item Analysis of output scale anchoring in pre-norm transformers, showing that final normalization removes radial gradients, while minimizing cross-entropy induces logit growth if radial gradients are left unchecked. \item Experiments on TinyStories and GPT-2 characterizing internal normalization removal, with small loss increases in the tested regimes and up to $1.18\times$ higher throughput after folding internal scalings. \end{itemize}